hannorein/rebound/README.md

 A window should open and you will see a simulation running in real time.
 The setup simulates the rings of Saturn and uses a local shearing sheet approximation.
 Have a look at the other examples too and you will quickly get an impression of what REBOUND can do.

 If you want to create your own problem, just copy one of the example directories or the template in the `problems` directory.
 Then simply modify `problem.c` and `Makefile` accordingly.

+### How to install GLUT ###
+The OpenGL Utility Toolkit (GLUT) comes preinstalled as a framework on Mac OSX.
+If you are working on another operating system, you might have to install GLUT yourself.
+Go to http://freeglut.sourceforge.net/ download the latest version, configure it with `./configure` and compile it with `make`.
+Finally install the library and header files with `make install`.
+Unless you specified a non-default installation directory during configuration, you have to be a super-user.

 ### Environment variables ###
 The makefile in each problem directory sets various environment variables.
 These determine the compiler optimization flags, the libraries included and basic code settings.
 Let us look at one of the examples `shearing_sheet` in more detail.